 Then there’s credit cards.
 Every company seems to be in the credit card business now, and you can’t avoid their sales pitches whether you’re buying clothes at Kohl’s or trying to get a little sleep on an American Airlines flight.
 And there’s always a new card offering rewards that are just a little better than what you have now.
 It’s no wonder we end up with so many.

 Savings accounts are the big culprit though.
 Some have six or seven of them!
-One for taxes, one for emergencies, one for that Disney vacation, and so on.
+One for taxes, one for the emergency fund, one for that Disney vacation, that online savings account they got for the sign-up bonus, and so on.
 We often call this “budgeting with accounts” and a lot of people do it.
 Without a budget, there’s just no way to keep track of all your savings dollars other than divvying them up to an ever-growing number of savings accounts.

 The Cost of Too Many Accounts